mi7flat5/Sign_Classifier/writeup_template.md

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
+####1 .
 Data preprocessing

 With the Lenet code I was already getting high validation so I chose only to normalize the data set.
 I tried both grayscaling and converting to HSV with great results for test, validation and training sets, but classifying images from the web were terrible with this method, so I chose to keep it simple and am very pleased with the results.
 I normalized the pictures to values between -1 and 1.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: